Blue Plaque in Buttercross Lane, Epping

 The Town Council has launched a Blue Plaque Scheme to recognise important people who have lived here in Epping over the centuries and important places and events in the Town’s history.

-There are currently five blue plaques in the Town, one dedicated to Lucien Pissarro at
+There are currently seven blue plaques in the Town, one dedicated to Lucien Pissarro at

 44 Hemnall Street, (who we covered in the Spring 2014 Talk About Epping), one to Henry Doubleday in Buttercross Lane that was put up by the Epping Urban District Council, predecessor to the Town Council, one to former Prime Minister and Town MP Winston Churchill (on Marks & Spencer in the High Street); one to The Silley Family (kind land donors) at 1 Theydon Grove and one to historian and author Sidney Hills at 45 High Street.

-Council will also be putting up blue plaques for Sir William Addison (on the old court house) and Dr Joseph Clegg (water sanitation pioneer), hopefully on Oldbach House, near the Civic Offices.
+There is also a blue plaque for Sir William Addison on the old court house, Hemnall Street and Dr Joseph Clegg (water sanitation pioneer), on Epping Water Tower, High Street.

 However, we would be delighted to hear from residents about who or where from the Town’s past should be recognised in this way.